Lettuce Turnip The Beet

 ------------------------------------------

 Radicchio is a famously bitter leafy Italian vegetable that's full of antioxidants from it's deep purple color.
 Radicchio is low in calories, and provices decent amounts of folate, vitamin C, vitamin E, and copper.
-Most notably, radicchio is an extremely rich source of vitamin K. It supports blood clotting, digestion, and provides anti-inflammatory benefits.
+Most notably, radicchio is an extremely rich source of vitamin K. It supports blood clotting, digestion, and red blood cell formation, while providing anti-inflammatory benefits.

 Serving Size: 1 cup (40 g)